Embracing the Benefits of Cold Plunging

 Why You Should Cold Plunge in a Controlled Environment

 Cold plunging was traditionally completed outside in rivers, lakes, and even the ocean.
 While polar bear plunges and organized winter swims can be fun, you need to take extra precautions to stay safe in natural water.
 Why?
 Temperatures aren't always dependable.
 You may encounter pockets of cold that are unsafe for your body.
 If you stay in a cold lake or stream for too long, you run the risk of developing hypothermia.
+Additionally, you should never plunge into icy natural waters that have a current, such as a river, as this poses a serious risk of being swept downstream or trapped.

 When you cold plunge at Courted in Springfield or Bethesda, you step into a tank with a temperature calibrated to provide maximum benefits with minimal risks.
 The temperature throughout the tub is uniform and can be monitored by a Recovery Suite concierge.
 You also have the advantage of knowing that you're immersing yourself in clean, filtered water free of pollutants.
 You can even pair a sauna session with a cold plunge for a unique therapeutic experience.

-The Benefits of Cold Plunging
+What are the Benefits of Cold Plunging?

 Like other forms of cold therapy, cold plunges have many long term physical and mental benefits.